sleede/fab-manager/doc/elastic_upgrade.md

 - https://www.elastic.co/guide/en/elasticsearch/reference/2.4/restart-upgrade.html
 - https://www.elastic.co/guide/en/elasticsearch/reference/5.6/restart-upgrade.html

-## Revert the upgrade
+## Restart the upgrade

-So something goes wrong and the upgrade was not successful.
+So something goes wrong and the upgrade failed during ES 2.4 reindexing?
-Sad news, but everything isn't lost, follow this procedure to downgrade to ElasticSearch 1.7.
+Sad news, but everything isn't lost, follow this procedure to start the upgrade again.

 First, check the status of your indices: